philsinatra/IDM231/instructor_materials/IDM231-07-events.md

 var el = document.getElementById('username');
 el.onblur = checkUserName;
 ```

+^ Here is the syntax to bind an event to an element using an event handler, and to indicate which function should execute when that event fires.

 ^ Notice how the event handler is the last line.
 When a function is called, the parentheses that follow its name tell the JavaScript interpreter to "run this code now".
 We don't want the code to run until the event fires, so the parenthesis are omitted from the event handler on the last line.